 What if instead of a school bus, cities were equipped with giant conveyor belts that led from the doorways of homes everywhere right to the front steps of schools?
 Children would walk outside each morning, step onto their designated conveyor belt, look around for their friends, sip their juice boxes, and enjoy fresh air and sunshine as the massive rubber belts carried them easily to school.

 Oh well.
 We have buses instead.
 And until the conveyor belt revolution catches on, we have to deal with them, which means it's important to teach your child about school bus safety.
 Unlike stepping onto an enormous, slow-moving, low-maintenance rubber transport belt, boarding a school bus is actually a complex, sometimes risky affair.
-Here are a few rules to communicate to your child to make sure they know how to board and disembark their school bus the right way.
+Always make sure your child knows how to board and disembark their school bus the right way as well as reviewing smart road safety tips.

 Timing is Everything